Skip to main content

 The quality notification API MUST be implemented as specified in the openAPI documentation.

 In fact, it is OPTIONAL to implement the endpoint paths exactly as described in the openAPI).
 The reason is that those endpoints are not called from any supply chain partner directly.
-Rather, they are called from the Tractus-X EDC as part of data assets.
+Rather, they are called from the dataspace connector as part of data assets.
 In that sense, it is just important to implement endpoints that can process the defined request body and respond with the HTTP status codes and - if required - reply with the defined response body.

 4.1.2.2 AVAILABLE DATA TYPES